Skip to Content

 2. Sends an approval email to the tournament director.

-3. Waits for director approval before sending any SMS messages.
+3. Waits for director approval before sending any messages.

 The director must approve before any messages are sent.
 This prevents notifications from going out for incomplete or incorrect pairings.

 The approval link expires after one hour.
-If pairings are re-uploaded before you approve, the old link is automatically invalidated and a new approval email is sent.
-Check for the most recent email.
+If pairings are re-uploaded before you approve, the old release is automatically invalidated and a new approval email is sent.
+Check the Notifications tab or your inbox for the most recent release.

 What Players Receive

-Only players who opted in to SMS notifications during registration will receive messages.
+Only players who opted in during registration receive messages, and only on the channels they selected.

 Notification Quota